 - Rice Cakes

-Tteok is Korean Race which is made with steamed flour using different grains which includes glutinous or non-glutinous rice.
+Tteok is a Korean Rice made with steamed flour using different grains, including glutinous or non-glutinous rice.
 They can either be steamed, pounded, shaped, or pan-fried.

 17. Children give gifts in Japan during their labor Thanksgiving.
 Who do they give them to?

 Out of all the answers above, Policemen are the closest.
 But they also give out their gifts (or sometimes just cards) to firefighters and hospital staff to celebrate their service to the public.